cypress-io/cypress/docs/source/guides/appendices/_changelog_older.md

 - Test IDs have been removed.
 You will no longer see Cypress insert IDs into your test files.
 This was a feature we implemented on day 1 - the idea being we could track test performance and do regression analysis.
 Unfortunately, it will be a long time before we actually implement the data science to make this happen.
 For the time being, IDs presented unnecessary technical complexity and challenges with no real upside.
 We recommend you remove all of your existing IDs.
 We've added a new command to the CLI tool that can do this in one shot. `cypress remove:ids` You may see IDs be reintroduced at a later time when we provide analytics.
 - {% url `.then()` then %} now supports a `timeout` option.
 Fixes {% issue 110 '#110' %}.
 - All error messages from using the CLI have been rewritten and improved.
-- Cypress will now automatically prompt you to add a project when using {% url '`cypress run`' cli-tool#cypress-run %} on a project that has not yet been added.
+- Cypress will now automatically prompt you to add a project when using {% url '`cypress run`' command-line#cypress-run %} on a project that has not yet been added.
 - Domain cookies are now proxied better.
 There's still more work to do before they are 100% fixed but now most typical domain cookie scenarios should 'just work'.
 - We've put together a new example repo called {% "The Kitchen Sink" https://github.com/cypress-io/examples-kitchen-sink %}.
 It demonstrates usage of every single Cypress command.

 **Bugfixes:**

-- Using {% url '`cypress run`' cli-tool#cypress-run %} in OSX now works again.
+- Using {% url '`cypress run`' command-line#cypress-run %} in OSX now works again.
 - Added fs polling support to fix issues where Cypress would not detect file changes.
 - Tests should reload inside of Cypress faster when they are changed.
 - Better error messages when a command times out waiting for a promise to resolve.
 Fixes {% issue 108 '#108' %}.